Modular forms of CM type mod $\ell$: Isogeny characters and -curves

 \begin{remark} The conductor of the modular abelian surface $A$ is $N^2$ (see \cite{Carayol}).
-On the other hand, the conductor of the $\Q$-curve ${\mathcal{E}}$ is stable by Galois conjugation and, thus, it can be written as~$a\cdot\prod_\gp \gp$, where $a$ is an integer, and $\gp$ are (if any) different prime ideals ramified in $K$.
-By Milne \cite{Milne}, the conductor of $A$ is the norm of the conductor of ${\mathcal{E}}$ times $\Delta_K^2$, where $\Delta_K$ is the discriminant of $K$.
-It readily follows that the above product is empty and the conductor of ${\mathcal{E}}$ is the ideal generated~by~$N/\Delta_K$. \end{remark}
+On the other hand, the conductor of the $\Q$-curve $\mathcal{E}$ is stable under Galois conjugation, and hence can be written in the form

+where $a$ is an integer and the product runs over the (possibly empty) set of prime ideals of $K$ that ramify.
+By \cite{Milne}, the conductor of $A$ is equal to the norm of the conductor of $\mathcal{E}$ times $\Delta_K^2$, where $\Delta_K$ denotes the discriminant of $K$.
+It follows that the above product is empty, and hence the conductor of $\mathcal{E}$ is the ideal generated by $N/\Delta_K$. \end{remark}